Monolithically Integrated VO$_2$ Mott Oscillators for Energy-Efficient Spiking Neurons: Acknowledgements

 \\

 Where the latter approximation in Eq.~\ref{eq:ii2} is based on experimental values observed in our films.
-Based on the provided equations, it is possible to find an equivalent P$_{TH}$ expression:
+Based on the provided equations, it is possible to find an equivalent expression for the threshold power:

-Furthermore, following the definition provided in \cite{conti2026electroforming} for the spike temperature (T$_{spk}$) at the IMT point, it is possible to compute the ratio between the spike temperature generated for the P$_{TH}$ needed to switch the state of the device:
+Furthermore, following the definition provided in~\cite{conti2026electroforming} for the spike temperature (T$_{spk}$) at the IMT point, it is possible to compute the ratio between the spike temperature generated for the P$_{TH}$ needed to switch the state of the device:

 As a consequence, despite a larger A$_c$ results into an increased power consumption, the device benefits from a lower temperature spike, thus higher stability in-operation.
-In the proposed nanosheet, the larger $A_c$ is achieved through the presence of the residual layer, whose reduced thickness is designed to minimally contribute to the overall power consumption.
+In our nanosheet, the larger $A_c$ is achieved through the fabrication a the residual layer, whose reduced thickness is designed to minimally contribute to the overall power consumption.